 If you are in Florida the plumbing code is different than in California.
 The same rules simply don't apply.
 Regardless, we work within your local water code to make certain that your new meter is installed properly with no leaks.

-We can recommend a licensed plumber to handle the installation of water meters or water submeters, or meters to monitor your sanitary sewer system.
-Our expert technicians can handle the installation of submeters to monitor an individual unit, multiple occupant dwelling units, condominiums or any type commercial structure.
+We can recommend a licensed plumber to handle the installation of water meters or meters to monitor your sanitary sewer system.
+Our expert technicians can handle the installation of water submeters to monitor individual units, multiple occupant dwelling units, condominiums or any type commercial structure.

 Our experts can tailor a variety of submeter solutions that will allow your billing system to cover a single water line or the water service for an entire residential community.
 These submeter solutions will make certain that a water bill can be prepared for a specific unit so that water use will be the customer's responsibility and not the landlord or property managers.